55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 Alright, so why do they offer an incredible amount of value?

 Put simply because they get results.
 Videos are remarkably effective at getting people to act.
+You can easily find numerous statistics to back that up, including this particularly impressive gem:

 People are 85% more likely to act after watching a video.